Krypto-Knight-05/Code-Editor/README.md

 (No extra setup required)
 ```

-##Usage
+## Usage

--Write HTML, CSS, and JavaScript code in their respective editors.
+- Write HTML, CSS, and JavaScript code in their respective editors.

--The output automatically updates in the preview iframe.
+- The output automatically updates in the preview iframe.

--Use Clear to reset editors.
+- Use Clear to reset editors.

--Use Download to save code as a .html file.
+- Use Download to save code as a .html file.

-##Future Enhancements
+## Future Enhancements

--Dark/Light mode toggle.
+- Dark/Light mode toggle.

--Shareable links to code snippets.
+- Shareable links to code snippets.

--Export project as .zip (HTML, CSS, JS separately).
+- Export project as .zip (HTML, CSS, JS separately).